The Best Soul Food Style Candied Sweet Potatoes

 Tips for best results:

 • Don’t preheat the water: No!
 When boiling the potatoes, place them in cool water.
-Adding them to cool water helps them cook more evenly.
+Adding them to cool water helps them cook more evenly and at the same rate/speed.

 • Don’t Boil Too Long: Remove the potatoes from the hot water as soon as the recipe instructs.
 Keeping them in hot water will continue boiling them, leaving you with mashed sweet potatoes.

 • Raw Uncooked Center: Some potatoes, especially those closer to the top, might still be tough and raw in the center.
-To ensure they get tender, press them below the candied sauce so they’re fully submerged in it.
+To ensure they get tender, press them below the candied sauce and make sure they’re fully submerged in it.

 • Don’t overcook them: I only let them bake for an hour because that gets them moist on the inside but also allows them to keep their form and shape.
 Baking them too long will make them candied “mashed” potatoes.
 Lol!
-If that’s how you like them, but they’re more aesthetically appealing whole.
+I think they’re more appetizing when they hold their shape.

 Storage and reheating

 • How do you store candied sweet potatoes?
 Place them in a container like a Tupperware bowl.
-Make sure they’re tightly sealed with aluminum foil, plastic wrap, or a lid, and store them in the refrigerator.
+Make sure they’re tightly sealed with a lid, aluminum foil, or plastic wrap, then store them in the refrigerator.

-• How can you freeze them?
-Yes they can be freezer!
+• Can you freeze them?
+Yes they can be!
 Place them in a Ziploc bag or container and make sure they’re tightly sealed to prevent freezer burn.
 They can last up to 4-6 months in the freezer.

-• How to reheat candied sweet potatoes?
-When I reheat my candied sweet potatoes, I place them in a pot over low heat, and I add a pinch of water if necessary to loosen up the sauce, if it thickened while in the refrigerator.
+• How to reheat candied sweet potatoes in a pot: Add them to a small pot, place them over medium heat, and simmer for 8-10 minutes, stir periodically.
+I add a pinch of water if necessary to loosen up the sauce if it thickened while in the refrigerator.

 • Do you cover them with aluminum foil while baking?
-I don’t usually cover them with aluminum foil because I boil them before baking them.
+We won’t be covering them with aluminum foil because we’re going to boil them before baking them.
 Aluminum foil creates more moisture, which makes the candied sauce runny.
-You would only cover them if you prepared them the traditional way which is to bake them raw without boiling them first.

 • Why is my candied sauce thin?
 As the sweet potatoes bake, you’ll start to notice the sauce thinning out.
-This comes from the liquid that oozes out from the sweet potatoes.
+This comes from the liquid and moisture being released from the sweet potatoes.
 Don’t worry; it’ll thicken as it chills.

 Candied Sweet Potatoes